 Seattle Children's Adolescent and Young Adult (AYA) Cancer Program gives expert medical care and support to teens and young adults into their late 20s with all forms of cancer.

 Why have a separate AYA Cancer Program?

-Teens and young adults with cancer have different challenges than children or older adults.
+Adolescents and young adults with cancer have different challenges than children or older adults.

 Many teens and young adults fall into a gap between cancer treatment programs designed for children and those designed for adults.
-It often takes longer to get a diagnosis and start treatment.
+It often takes them longer to get a diagnosis and start treatment.
 Teens and young adults are much less likely than children to get the most advanced treatments offered in research studies (clinical trials).

 There's a lot more to your life than cancer treatment.
 We work with you to plan the best treatment for your specific situation.
 Our goal is to give you the best chance of a long and healthy life.

 What’s special about the AYA Cancer Program at Seattle Children’s?

 Research has shown that for certain kinds of cancer, teens and young adults have better results when they are treated at a pediatric hospital like Seattle Children's.
 We believe our focus on the whole person and involving their family helps our patients beat their disease.

 Our team is determined that you keep being the person you want to be, regardless of your cancer diagnosis.
 We focus on the total well-being of adolescents and young adults — not just their fight against cancer.

 The AYA program is part of our Cancer and Blood Disorders Center.
 Our patient outcomes are better than the national average for a broad range of cancers.